Xsbd/xmonad-ubuntu-conf/README.md

 Note that when you move a window to a workspace using numbers or the keypad, the window is sent to that workspace but your focus stays on the same workspace you were on.
 However, when you move a window to a workspace using the arrows, your focus goes along with the window.

 #### Special workspaces

+I don't use them but the layout preference of original author are just commented out

 There are two workspaces which have a special configuration.
 They are locked to a special layout, and certain programs will always spawn on those workspaces.
 * The **Chat** workspace (7) is where I keep my Slack session.
 It's configured to always use a full screen layout.
 In addition, any Slack windows that are launched will automatically be sent to this workspace.